 Reduce the heat to its very lowest setting.
 Slowly whisk in butter, one piece at a time, letting the first addition melt before adding more butter.
 Season with salt and pepper.
 Stir in capers.

-To serve: Place cooked pasta on plate or pasta bowl.
+Place cooked pasta on plate or pasta bowl.
 Top with chicken and spoon sauce over chicken and pasta.